10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 3. Let readers know where they are

 Navigation should give readers a clear and unambiguous indication of what page of the website they are on.
 Imagine you are on holiday and you are looking at a map in a town square.
-If the map is well designed then one of the most prominent features will tell you - "You are here."
+If the map is well designed, one of the most prominent features will tell you – “You are here.”

 CNN International